load("datamining.mac")$Centroid-based methods¶

 BCubed(C, L)

-• The first element of the returned list is a list [precision, recall] of the overall precision and recall.
+);- The first element of the returned list is a list

-Classes-to-clusters evaluation
+Classes-to-clusters evaluation¶

-classes_to_clusters_eval(L, C) carry the classes-to-clusters evaluation on the categorization L and cluster assignment C. The returned list consists of
+classes_to_clusters_eval(L, C) carry the classes-to-clusters evaluation on the categorization L and cluster assignment C.

-• the accuracy maximized over the classes-to-clusters assignment,
+- the accuracy maximized over the classes-to-clusters assignment,

-• the assignment in the form of a list of [l,c] where l is a class index and c is a cluster index, and
+- the assignment in the form of a list of

-• the list consisting of
+- the list

 block(